10 Best Dog-Friendly Beaches in Georgia 2025

 Driftwood Beach is the most beautiful coast on Jekyll Island, Georgia.
 The seashore is located at the top edge of Jekyll Island.
 The knotted and creased trees on the sand create a spectacular ambience out of this world.
 This is perfect for ocean photography.
 Pet dogs are allowed throughout the year.
 The weathered branches are the best spots to play with little kids and pets.
 The place is perfect for stargazing at night.

 Driftwood Beach was once a thriving maritime forest.
 Years of decay have turned it into a sandy beach with weathered tree branches.
-The best time to visit the place is during the low tides, as it’s inaccessible during high tides.
-You can go fishing in the nearby pier and camp here.
+The best time to visit the place is during low tides, as it is inaccessible during high tides.
+You can go fishing at the nearby pier and camp here.
 Parking is free, but visitors must pay $8 to enter the beach.

 • Nearby Attractions: Horton House, Georgia Sea Turtle Center.